Installation of firmware and hardware setup

 Setting up the debugging software

 Depending on what chips you want to debug, you need to install three new board packages.
-Open the Preference dialog of the Arduino IDE and paste the following three URLs into the list of Additional boards manager URLs:
+Open the Preferences dialog of the Arduino IDE and paste the following three URLs into the list of Additional boards manager URLs:

 https://felias-fogg.github.io/ATTinyCore/package_drazzy.com_ATTinyCore_index.json